MarkCruse/k3y-open-sessions/README.md

 - Converts between UTC and local time zones
 - Fetches K3Y slot data from the SKCC website
 - Identifies open time slots based on user preferences
+- Supports execution from the command line and the Streamlit interface

 ### dashboard.py
 This is the Streamlit interface that:

-- Provides a user-friendly web UI for the slot finder
+- Provides a user-friendly web UI for the open time slots
-- Allows users to select time zones, K3Y areas, and preferred hours
+- Allows users to change time zones, K3Y areas, and preferred hours
 - Displays available slots in a table
 - Offers CSV export and clipboard copying features